-Türkiye and Hungary are the only NATO members that have not yet approved Sweden's application to join NATO, after it and Finland submitted their application in May 2022, according to AFP.
+Türkiye and Hungary are the only NATO members that have not approved Sweden's application to join NATO, after it and Finland submitted their application in May 2022, according to AFP.
 Finland became NATO's 31st member in April 2023.

-Turkish President Recep Tayyip Erdogan speaks at parliament in Ankara on October 11.
+Turkish President Recep Tayyip Erdogan speaks at parliament in Ankara on October 11

-Swedish Prime Minister Ulf Kristersson on October 23 called Turkey's announcement "encouraging news", and stressed: "We look forward to becoming a NATO member".
+Swedish Prime Minister Ulf Kristersson on October 23 called Turkey's announcement "encouraging news" and stressed: "We look forward to becoming a NATO member."

-However, there is currently no specific time frame for the Turkish Parliament to approve Sweden's application to join NATO, according to Reuters.
+However, there is currently no specific timeframe for the Turkish Parliament to approve Sweden's application to join NATO, according to Reuters.

 Source link